As an Amazon Associate I earn from qualifying purchases.

 If you are concerned with safety but want to preserve a non-life-jacket experience then we do have this one final option.
 For example, if you’re a big guy and your wife demands you be safe and wear something, this will placate her.

-Another option from Onyx, this lifejacket has a bladder which can be inflated either automatically when you enter the water (as in, you fall off your boat or tip over your kayak) or manually by pulling the t-handle on the bottom.
+Another option from Onyx, this lifejacket has a bladder that can be inflated either automatically when you enter the water (as in, you fall off your boat or tip over your kayak) or manually by pulling the t-handle on the bottom.

 When either of those things happens, a co2 cartridge inflates the jacket.
 If that fails, there is also a manual inflation option that can be performed in the water.
 You can also add air manually after you the co2 cartridge to provide a few extra pounds of buoyancy.

-While it doesn’t fit quite as large as the other options on this list (it has 52″ maximum fit) it is a safe and effective option for a big man (or woman) who wants some help to stay afloat.
+While it doesn’t fit quite as large as the other options on this list (it has a 52″ maximum fit) it is a safe and effective option for a big man (or woman) who wants some help to stay afloat.

-Are Plus Size Life Jackets Built Differently?
+Are Plus-Size Life Jackets Built Differently?

 I’ve always been a big guy.
 I wish that meant I was just a scaled-up version of Adonis but it’s not quite so.
 I’m actually a different shape than most people of average weight.
 People who make shoes or jeans have figured this out but the life jacket guys seem to be a bit behind.

-Most plus size life jackets are built the exact same way as their smaller counterparts.
+Most plus-size life jackets are built the exact same way as their smaller counterparts.
 As you can imagine, this causes some issues if you have a large belly, a big chest, etc. The best method for finding a good fit is simply to make an educated guess based on your body type.
 If it doesn’t work, don’t keep it.